 VTI owns an equity stake in Liberty Telecom Holdings, Inc., a publicly listed company in the Philippine Stock Exchange (PSE: LIB).
 It also owns, directly and indirectly, equity stakes in various enfranchised companies, including Bell Telecommunication Philippines, Inc., Eastern Telecom Philippines, Inc., Express Telecom, Inc., and Tori Spectrum Telecom, Inc., among others.

 The transactions are intended to be completed immediately after the fulfillment of closing conditions specified in the definitive agreements.

-Moreover, the transaction preserves the government’s option to enable a future player to offer telecommunication services because a significant amount of unused spectrum assets covering a complete set of 2G,3G, 4G, and potential 5G frequencies will be returned to the NTC.
+Furthermore, the transaction preserves the government’s option to allow a future player to offer telecommunication services, as it will return a significant amount of unused spectrum assets covering a complete set of 2G, 3G, 4G, and potential 5G frequencies to the NTC.

 In addition, Globe stands by its commitment to improve broadband speeds at home and its corporate data network.
-The company is set to deploy fiber optic cables in 20,000 barangays all over the country to provide faster and more reliable internet access in about 2 million homes nationwide.
-The infrastructure build is expected to take five years and will extend network coverage to more areas that currently have no connection or spotty service.
+The company plans to deploy fiber optic cables in 20,000 barangays across the country to offer faster and more reliable internet access to approximately 2 million homes nationwide.

 They expect the infrastructure build to take five years and extend network coverage to more areas currently lacking a connection or experiencing spotty service.
 For 2016, Globe has committed to a program of capital expenditures (“capex”) amounting to approximately $750 million, which is slightly higher than the actual capex recorded in 2015.